- Employee Management

 Is tax applicable to PILON?

-Whether or not PILON payments are tax applicable depend on how they are handled and paid.
+Whether or not PILON payments are tax applicable depends on how they are handled and paid.
 There are three ways to make PILON payments:

 - Under terms of employment in which employee is entitled to PILON payments